GamingCoder/dev-null-logger/README.md

 # dev-null-logger
-Logger that as silent as /dev/null
+Logger that is as silent as /dev/null

 ## Functions
 ```js